MorphDiv/TeDDi_sample/Reports/README.md

 ## Overview

 This directory contains short scientific data reports using the 100LC corpus data.
-A data science report is explains some type of data analysis and are used to share results of that analysis.
+A data science report explains some type of data analysis and they are used to create reproducible results and to share those results with others.

+For an example of a scientific data report workflow, see [A Reproducible Data Analysis Workflow with R Markdown, Git, Make, and Docker](https://psyarxiv.com/8xzqy/).

-This folder is needed to collect these reports into a single directory in our repository for easy browsing, access, sharing.
+This folder is needed for the 100 LC project so that we can collect these reports into a single directory in our repository for easy browsing, access, and sharing.
 We produce these reports so that we have an idea of, for example:

 * how much data still needs to be added to our language sample
 * how large is each language sample in terms of corpus size (e.g. files, lines, tokens)